joelmiranda323/EEC136AB-Winter2022-Echo-BlindspotObjectDetection/README.md

 # Blindspot Object Detection
 ### Our goal
-In this repository, my team, Team Echo, developed a final version of our Blindspot Object Detection system that uses dual cameras supported by the NVIDIA Jetson Nano microcontroller to alerts drivers of objects in their blindspot via LEDs.
+In this repository, my team, Team Echo, developed a final version of our Blindspot Object Detection system that uses two cameras supported by the NVIDIA Jetson Nano microcontroller to alerts drivers of objects in their blindspot via LEDs.

 ### Simulation